gordicaleksa/pytorch-GANs/README.md

 ## PyTorch GANs :computer: vs :computer: = :heart:
 This repo contains PyTorch implementation of various GAN architectures. <br/>
-It's aimed at making it **easy for beginners** to start playing and learning about GANs.
+It's aimed at making it **easy for beginners** to start playing and learning about GANs. <br/>

+All of the repos I found do obscure things like setting bias in some network layer to `False` without explaining <br/>
+why certain design decisions were made.
+This repo makes **every design decision transparent.**

 ## Table of Contents
   * [What are GANs?](#what-are-gans)